isomerpages/pa-cdcse/_what-we-do/Health/SEEDs of Wellness.md

 <p></p>
 </li>
 <li>
-<p>The toolkit will also feature additional resourcesfor mental health strategies
+<p>The toolkit will also feature additional resources for mental health strategies
 and stress-coping techniques.</p>
 </li>
 </ul>